Cookie preferences

 Source: All human Last Mile research

-• #7 Evaluate customer experience
+• #7 Evaluate customer experience (CX)

 This can be challenging because it means looking at what is going wrong with your process.
 Leverage your empathy map here and be brutally honest about the gaps, blocks, and frustrations that customers are experiencing.